How to Check Amazon Price History: 3 Tools to Track Product Prices

 close

 3. Open the tool.
-When the results come up, click on the PRO Extension icon in the top right corner of your browser.
+When the results come up, click on the PRO AI Extension icon in the top right corner of your browser.

 4. Review the dashboard.
-All of the products that appeared in your search will now be listed in the PRO Extension, along with metrics like rank, price, FBA fees, net margin, estimated sales, reviews, and more.
+All of the products that appeared in your search will now be listed in the PRO AI Extension, along with metrics like rank, price, FBA fees, net margin, estimated sales, reviews, and more.

 image